curlpipe/ox/tasks.todo.md

 - [ ] Deleting left bracket removes other bracket
 - [ ] Look to add support for background colors in status and tab line
 - [ ] Allow full transparency of editing components
+- [ ] Allow file type argument to be passed
 - [ ] Cursor in status line
 - [ ] Adding support for many popular languages
   - [ ] Swift (medium)